Interior-atmosphere modelling to assess the observability of rocky planets with JWST: Atmospheric model

 The 1D atmospheric model first proposes a pressure-temperature (PT) profile.
-This profile consists of a near-surface, dry convective layer, followed by a wet convective region where condensation takes place, and a isothermal mesosphere on top.
-If the surface temperature is cold enough to allow for condensation of water, the dry troposphere will not exist.
-For the isothermal mesosphere, we assume a constant temperature of 200 K \citep{Marcq12,Marcq17}.
+This profile consists of a near-surface, dry convective layer followed by a wet convective region where condensation takes place and an isothermal mesosphere on top.
+If the surface temperature is cold enough to allow for condensation of water, the dry troposphere does not exist.
+For the isothermal mesosphere, we assumed a constant temperature of 200 K \citep{Marcq12,Marcq17}.
 The OLR is not very dependent on the temperature of an upper mesosphere \citep{Kasting88}.
-In addition, we do not take into account mesospheric stellar heating, which could increase significantly the temperature of the mesosphere.
+In addition, we did not take into account mesospheric stellar heating, which could significantly increase the temperature of the mesosphere.
 Therefore, adopting a low mesospheric temperature yields similar thermal profiles to self-consistent atmospheric calculations \citep{Lupu14}.
-The one-dimensional grid that represents the pressure contains 512 computational layers.
+The 1D grid that represents the pressure contains 512 computational layers.
 The adiabatic gradient used to calculate the temperature in each of these points in the convective regions depends on whether it is located in the dry or wet convective layer.
-The details of the computation of the wet and dry adiabatic gradients are recalled in Sect. \ref{sec:atm_eos}.
+The details of the computation of the wet and dry adiabatic gradients are presented in Sect. \ref{sec:atm_eos}.